pepperTux/peppertux-game/README.md

 # PepperTux
 SuperTux fangame made using HaxeFlixel.
+This is the old version that may be made alongside or after the new version.

 ## Info
 To see the newest version of PepperTux, go to https://github.com/pepperTux/peppertux-godot as that's the newest version.
 It's just this game but made in Godot.